 and search for auctions victoria as a subject.

 For more information, see our website page about auction plans.

-You don't need a special appointment to view street directories.
 Many editions of the Moulton's, Morgan's and Collins' directories can be viewed online.
-To access printed directories, simply request the items from the catalogue, before 5.30pm, and they will be delivered to the Information Centre for you to use.
+To access printed directories, request the items from the catalogue, and they will be delivered to the Redmond Barry Reading Room for you to use.

 The University of Melbourne have digitised a selection of Melway street directories between 1966-1999.

-Cityscope provides information about commercial properties.
+Cityscope is a printed serial providing information about commercial properties.
 Entries vary and are typically quite brief, but information may includes names of owners and occupants, dates of construction and refurbishments, sales histories, valuations, building names and addresses.